philou/philou.github.com/source/_posts/2016-03-15-scrum-teams-do-not-need-a-scrum-master.markdown

 ## How did we do it ?

 Before our [delegation board meeting](https://management30.com/product/workouts/delegation-employee-engagement/), we had prepared all the activities we are regularly doing.
-We found quite a few recurrent non programming tasks that traditionaly echewed to the team lead (me in that case).
+We found quite a few recurrent non programming tasks that traditionally eschewed to the team lead (me in that case).
 The initial plan was to find ways to delegate these activities to the team during the meeting, but it would have took way too much time.

-Having identified all these activities, I individualy suggested at everyone in the team to do a round robin scrum master role, which would handle all these activities for a sprint.
+Having identified all these activities, I individually suggested at everyone in the team to do a round robin scrum master role, which would handle all these activities for a sprint.
 I was happily surprise by the quasi complete buy-in from all the team.
 Before I announced it to the team, I did 2 things :

 ### List all the activities of the scrum master.